nholland94/spirv-ocaml/README.md

 Still under development, but close to ready for the first opam publish.

 Things to do:
-  - fix binary encoding of literal values
+  - fix binary encoding of float values
-  - flag folding
-  - write more tests
   - add validations

 ## Warnings